torum/Playlist-editor/docs/index.md

 # Playlist editor/converter (Windows/Linux)
-Opens iTunes txt/M3U/XSPF playlists, creates and saves as M3U/XSPF playlists.
+Playlist editor opens iTunes txt/M3U/XSPF playlists, creates and saves as M3U/XSPF playlists.
 The aim is to ease the transfering of a media library from one computer to another.

 ### Format convert:
 - .txt(iTunes TSV)->.m3u/.xspf